Minnesota Home Guard: The Home Guard

-16th Battalion, Minnesota Home Guard
+16th Battalion

 The Minnesota Home Guard was also the only military unit in the state of Minnesota that provided an African American unit, the 16th Battalion of the Minnesota Home Guard during a time when the military was still racially segregated in April 1918.
 The 16th Battalion, also called the Colored Home Guards of Minnesota, became the first Minnesota-recruited African American military unit in state history.
 The 16th Battalion was created by Clarence W. Wigington after petitioning Governor Burnquist to create a similar organization for black Minnesotans who also wanted to serve their state.
 The 16th Battalion of the Minnesota Home Guard was commanded by Wigington and consisted of two total companies, Company A and Company B. According to the Ramsey County Historical Society "Wigington himself commanded Company A; Dr. Earl Weber, a dentist, was first lieutenant, and J. Homer Goins was second lieutenant.
 Fred McCracking served as the unit’s recruiting officer.
 Captain Jose H. Sherwood, St. Paul’s first African American postal supervisor, commanded Company B. Serving under him were Orrington Hall as first lieutenant; J. W. Stepp, the city’s first black electrician, as second in command, and attorney Hammond Turner as recruiter".